Nursing is a profession which provides health care to individuals of all ages. Nursing

 Health care facilities also require adherence to strict standards of conduct.
 Facilities may refuse educational access to any person who does not adhere to the facility's standards of safety, health, and ethical behavior.
 Failure to adhere to standards may be cause for dismissal from the program.

-- Graduates will demonstrate clinical decision making to ensure accurate and safe client care.
+- Make clinical judgements and management decisions to ensure accurate and safe client care.

-- The graduate will demonstrate professionalism and accountability within the ethical, legal and regulatory frameworks of professional nursing practice.
+- Practice within the ethical, legal, and regulatory frameworks of the professional nursing practice.

 Curriculum and course sequence progress from simple to complex knowledge and skills with emphasis on nursing process, caring, problem solving and critical thinking.
 The Nursing Program graduate is prepared as a clinician to think critically using the nursing process, safely perform nursing care, teach individuals, families, communities and members of the health care team, function as a client advocate, provide leadership, manage resources, delegate tasks, and supervise unlicensed personnel within the legal scope of practice of the Registered Nurse.
 The student who completes the Nursing Education program will meet the standards of competency delineated by the Board of Registered Nursing for the State of California.